Contributing

 - Usage question

-method doesn't exist in the TransactionEncoder
+Since the get_feature_names_out method doesn't exist in the TransactionEncoder,

 I think this should be a feature request.

-I started off with a title: "Integrate scikit-learn's set_output
+I started off with a title: "Integrate scikit-learn's set_output method into TransactionEncoder."

 I want my feature request to be specific and small enough that it can be easily merged,

-as well as not break any preexisting code (though I do forsee a scikit-learn
+as well as not break any preexisting code (though I do forsee a scikit-learn version bump).

 Next, I need to fill out the following four sections: